Noble-Lab/HiCFoundation_paper/README.md

 ## Hi-C experiments collection from database
 ### 1. All Hi-C experiments downloading
 Please follow the instructions in [notebook](notebooks/pretrain_data.ipynb) to download the .hic data needed for pre-training or other purposes. <br>
-To use such data for pre-training like HiCFoundation, please see [Pre-training section](#Pre-training pipeline of HiCFoundation) to use the downloaded data for pre-training purposes.
+To use such data for pre-training like HiCFoundation, please see [Pre-training section](#Pre-training-pipeline-of-HiCFoundation) to use the downloaded data for pre-training purposes.

+### 2. Data for fine-tuning of reproducibility task
+Please follow the instructions in [notebook](notebooks/reproducibility_data.ipynb) to download the needed files for reproducibility task. <br>
+To further convert those files to .hic file for further processing, please check the [4DN_pipeline](https://github.com/4dn-dcic/docker-4dn-hic) to convert .bam/.pairs file to .hic file for further processing. <br>
+To use such data for fine-tuning HiCFoundation, please see [Fine-tuning section](#fine-tuning-pipeline-of-hicfoundation) to use the downloaded data for fine-tuning purposes.

+### 3. Data for fine-tuning of

 ## Pre-training pipeline of HiCFoundation